shaahrzad91/MobileNetV2/README.md

 - The second layer is the depthwise convolution.
 - The third layer is another 1×1 convolution but without any non-linearity.
 It is claimed that if ReLU is used again, the deep networks only have the power    of a linear classifier on the non-zero volume part of the output domain.

 *** Depthwise convolution is a type of convolution in which each input channel is convolved with a different kernel (called a depthwise kernel).
+we apply a 2-d depth filter at each depth level of input tensor.